sharon-wang/sharon-wang/README.md

 Currently, I lead an Engineering Team.
 Day to day, I'm coding, researching, prototyping and growing the team!
 On the side, I do a bit of career coaching and freelance work, and sometimes work on personal/collaborative projects.

+I'm working on bringing my interests together: dev, open source, building community, supporting and empowering underrepresented people, writing, speaking and illustrating.
+If you'd like to discuss something or have some ideas for me, please get in touch! :)

 For more on me, visit [sharons.site](https://sharons.site/).

-To view my open source contributions, head [here](https://github.com/issues?q=author%3Asharon-wang+is%3Apublic).
+To view my open source contributions, head [here](https://github.com/issues?q=author%3Asharon-wang+is%3Apublic) (you'll need to log into GitHub first).

 ## Side Projects
 ### Co-Creator @ [The Akita Project](https://akitaproject.site) <img src="https://github.com/esse-dev/akita/raw/master/assets/icons/icon_64x64.png" alt="akitaproject.site logo" width="32"/>